 Updated July 27, 2020

 People are always asking me what the best adjustable dumbbells are?
-Which are fastest to adjust, which ones will take drops without breaking, and the answer is simple, there is no super fast to adjust dumbbell that you can throw about and still use the next day.
+I want a fast to adjust dumbbell that can take drops without breaking, and the answer is simple, there are no super fast to adjust dumbbells that you can throw about and still use the next day.

 The Ironmaster set are somewhere in the middle, and in our detailed Ironmaster Dumbbells Review, we’re taking a close look at what makes this set one of the top two on the market.

-Yes, the Ironmaster bells can’t promise the speed of a dial select adjustment system, but they’re tough heavy-duty dumbbells, they’ll take pretty much all you can throw at them and what’s best is that these things are compact.
+The Ironmaster dumbbells can’t promise the speed of a select dial adjustment system, but they’re tough heavy-duty dumbbells, they’ll take pretty much all you can throw at them and what’s best is that these things are compact.

 When we buy an adjustable dumbbell for home, we want to get as close to the feel of a fixed weight dumbbell as we can, and that’s what shines about the Ironmaster quick-lock 75lb adjustable dumbbell set.

-The Ironmaster set boast a compact natural feel design that eliminates the long awkward handles, and because the guys over at Ironamter love the gear they produce so much, these things also come with a lifetime warranty, nice!
+The Ironmaster set boast a compact natural feel design, a design that eliminates the long awkward handles, and because the guys over at Ironamter love the gear they produce so much, these things also come with a lifetime warranty, nice.

 Product dimensions – 6.5″ x 6.5″ x 14.5″ (W x H x L)